sshudler/sshudler.github.io/index.md

   overlay_image: /assets/images/rockies2.jpg
 ---

-I am an applied researcher in high-performance computing (HPC).
-My current work at CASC in Lawrence Livermore National Laboratory focuses on tools and workflows that target scalability bottlenecks in simulation applications, both from performance and data processing aspects.
-Languages and APIs I actively use: C/C++, Python, MPI, OpenMP, CUDA.
+I'm a senior software engineer specializing in high-performance computing, 3D graphics, and visualization.
+I hold a doctorate degree from the Technical University of Darmstadt, Germany, and completed my postdoc in CASC at Lawrence Livermore National Laboratory.

+My skillset includes: C/C++, Python, OpenGL, OpenMP, MPI, multithreading, performance profiling and optimization.
+I also have some familiary with: Javascript, React, deep learning / AI, data analytics.